 Li Ning is the founder and executive chairman of his eponymous athletic apparel and footwear brand, which he founded in 1990 with the goal of providing Chinese athletes with a national brand to wear at the Olympics.
 The label has undergone a renaissance since its runway shows at New York and Paris fashion weeks, quickly becoming a trend-led choice for younger generations and establishing itself as a competitor of Adidas and Nike.

-Ning graduated with a bachelor’s degree in law from the School of Law of Peking University, but made his name and first career as a world-class gymnast.
+Ning graduated with a BA in Law from the School of Law of Peking University, but made his name and first career as a world-class gymnast.
 He started training at the age of eight and went on to win 106 gold medals during his sporting career, earning the title “Prince of Gymnastics” early in his career.
 He won six medals at the 1984 Summer Olympic Games in Los Angeles, the first Olympics in which the People's Republic of China participated.
 In 2008, Ning also lit the torch at the Summer Olympic Games in Beijing.